Poll: Two-thirds of Americans say ICE has 'gone too far' in immigration enforcement

 - 66% think tariffs are helping the economy;

-- and while a Democrats and independents said lowering prices should be the administration's No. 1 priority, a plurality of Republicans (44%) said it should be immigration.
+- while Democrats and independents said lowering prices should be the administration's No. 1 priority, a plurality of Republicans (44%) said it should be immigration.

 Copyright 2026 NPR